Mission and history

 In addition to its regular training programs, the Washington School offers a number of conferences, institutes, workshops and lectures during the academic year.
 It sponsors and publishes research findings through its internationally renowned journal Psychiatry.
-In addition, the Eugene Meyer III Treatment Center and the Adele Lebowitz Center for Youth & Families, clinics of the Washington School, provide psychotherapy and outreach to the community and offer additional training opportunities to the students in the School’s training programs.
+In addition, the Eugene Meyer Treatment Center, a clinic of the Washington School, provides psychotherapy and outreach to the community and offer additional training opportunities to the participants in the School’s training programs.

 The Washington School of Psychiatry is a nonprofit corporation supported by service fees, tuition and charitable contributions.